 Tucked away down a boutique-lined alleyway just steps from the main piazza, the five-star Capri Tiberio Palace features friendly service, witty pop-art décor and spacious sea view rooms.

 Palazzo Avino sits high above the Mediterranean in the medieval town of Ravello, overlooking the coast’s most picturesque villages.
 Recently restored, this stunning property is family-owned and run, and features a wonderful young chef who was recently awarded a Michelin star.

 Le Sirenuse, Positano

-This trip is rated Moderate to Challenging.
-It is a walking trip that covers a variety of terrain that at times is challenging.
+This walking trip covers a variety of terrain that at times is challenging.
 The landscape can be quite mountainous, so be prepared for plenty of ups and downs.
 Those with vertigo may find some of the walks uncomfortable.
-Daily distances average 5 to 8 km (3 to 5 mi.), with some options for less (or more) challenging hikes.
-A number of our walks are on narrow footpaths through woods and along mountainsides, while others follow well-surfaced roads.
+Daily distances average 5 to 8 km, with some options for less (or more) challenging hikes.
+A number of our walks are on narrow footpaths along mountainsides, while others follow well-surfaced roads.
 Hiking boots are required on some walks.
 Please note that van support is limited on this trip due to the inaccessibility of trails by vehicle.